MILITARY RAILROADS

 .

-As far as it is known only two of the Brooklyn Navy Yard steam locomotives survived: #7 and #12.
+As far as it is known only two of the Brooklyn Navy Yard steam locomotives have survived: #7 and #12.

-#7 which after serving for the Navy Yard was employed by American Creosote as their #7 as well.
+#7 which after serving for the Navy Yard; was employed by American Creosote as their #7 as well.
 This locomotive is currently under restoration at the Illinois Railroad Museum shops located in Union, Illinois.

 In 1968 through 1981, after the Brooklyn Navy Yard was released from military control; this location would be home to Seatrain Shipbuilding, (see that page on Seatrain Shipbuilding here), which operated General Electric 44 ton locomotives on a portion of the Brooklyn Navy Yard Trackage, and utilized the float bridge.